Abraham Frères

 - Special thanks:

-- I am indebted to Ron Laby who generously shared copies of several documents related to the Abraham brothers from his collection of Sephardic-Mizrahi Postal History & Ephemera, and provided background information on package receipt cards.
+- Ron Laby, who generously shared copies of several documents related to the Abraham brothers from his collection of Sephardic-Mizrahi Postal History & Ephemera, and provided background information on package receipt cards.

-- I am indebted to Mehmet Sadettin Fidan who graciously shared his knowledge of Constantinople's Hans and provided a wealth of documents and data about Abraham Frères.
+- Mehmet Sadettin Fidan, who graciously shared his knowledge of Constantinople's Hans, provided a wealth of documents and data about Abraham Frères, including many of the scans of parcel cards presented on this page. (dead link)

 - Sources and References